hima-97/ECG-Arrhythmia-Classification/README.md

 Custom classes and feature extraction methods are used to extract diverse features.
 This modular approach enhances scalability, allowing easy integration of new techniques without affecting existing code.

-The extracted features for each heartbeat are organized into a dictionary.
-This dictionary effectively represents a single heartbeat, with keys corresponding to different types of extracted features such as QRS morphology, RR intervals, wavelet features, and so on.
+The extracted features for each heartbeat are then organized into a dictionary.
+This dictionary effectively represents a single heartbeat, with keys corresponding to different types of extracted features such as QRS morphology,
+RR intervals, wavelet features, and so on.

 These dictionaries, each representing an individual heartbeat, are then collectively stored in a list.
 This list encompasses all the heartbeats processed in a particular dataset.
 For efficient data management and ease of access, this list of heartbeat dictionaries is saved into a pickle file.